yale-redcap/yes3-exporter/documents/technical.md

 Our function testing is based on a Python application that processes exported data and data dictionaries and performs a number of validations.
 These validations include consistency checks twixt the exported data and data dictionary, but most importantly, through REDCap API calls it conducts a thorough comparision between the exported data and the data stored in REDCap.
 All of these checks are run on the exports used in the feature testing.

-The Python functional testing application will eventually become the "YES3 Datamart Junction" mentioned above (see "Managing multiple datamarts"), and will validate all automated filesystem exports supported by our REDCap implementation.

-> Venugopal Bhatia is the developer of the YES3 Exporter functional testing application / YES3 Datamart Junction
+> Venugopal Bhatia is the developer of the YES3 Exporter functional testing application